-tic regression software called hierarchical generalized linear modeling (HGLM; Guo & Zhao, 2000).
-The main difference between hierarchical linear modeling (HLM) and HGLM is that the latter allows for binary outcome variables (e.g., stay/quit).
-HGLM was ideal for our tests because it is designed to account for nonindependence between grouplevel predictor variables.
-Given that HGLM is simply a type of multilevel logistic regression analysis, normally distributed outcome variables and error terms are not necessary.
-It has been used to study multilevel predictors of a wide range of binary outcomes, including whether a person drops out of high school, completes college, marries, divorces, or goes bankrupt (see Guo and Zhao, 2000).
-HGLM helps one to disentangle individual-level effects from social effects by statistically disaggregating individual (level 1) and group (level 2) effects.
-In sum, we used this form of analysis because it provided the least biased and most informative method of hypothesis testing in this context.
+Employees who share a department have the same coworkers' satisfaction, coworkers' commitment and coworkers' embeddedness scores.
+To ignore this dependence by using normal logistic regression would violate a core assumption of regression.
+Even excluding the focal actor from each aggregated score would leave highly interdependent aggregated scores.
+In fact, aggregated scores with the focal actor excluded are almost identical to aggregated scores with the focal actor included (e.g., average correlation is .95).
+Therefore the data were analyzed with a multilevel logistic regression software called hierarchical generalized linear modeling (or HGLM for short) (Guo and Zhao, 2000).
+The main difference between hierarchical linear modeling (HLM) and HGLM is that the latter allows for binary outcome variables (i.e. stay / quit).
+HGLM is ideal for our tests because it is designed to account for non-independence between group-level predictor variables.
+Given that HGLM is simply multilevel logistic regression, normally distributed outcome variables and error terms are not necessary.
+HGLM has been used to study multilevel predictors of a wide range of binary outcomes including whether a person drops out of high school, completes college, marries, divorces, or goes bankrupt among others (for a review, see Guo and Zhao, 2000).
+HGLM helps us to disentangle individual-level effects from social effects by statistically disaggregating the individual (level one) and group (level two) effects.
+In sum, HGLM is used because it provides the least biased and most informative method of hypothesis testing in this context.